Compare Loans To Buy a Business in Australia

 Secured business loan

 A secured business loan is the cheapest option for business acquisition finance.
-It involves using residential property as collateral for the loan in exchange for lower interest rates.
-Secured loans have longer terms of up to five years.
+It generally involves using residential property as collateral for the loan in exchange for lower interest rates.
+Secured loans have longer terms of up to seven years.

 It can be a relatively easy way to increase your borrowing capacity, but it means your house is on the line if your business fails.
 It’s definitely not a decision you should make lightly, so be sure to discuss your options with your financial advisor.